McBride v. Estis Well Service, L.L.C., No. 12-30714 (5th Cir. 2013, 2014)

-Submitted amicus curiae brief on behalf of the Offshore Marine Service Association and the International Association of Drilling Contractors in support of petition for rehearing en banc regarding availability of punitive damages for claims of unseaworthiness brought by Jones Act seamen.
-Court granted petition for rehearing en banc.
+Submitted amicus curiae briefs on behalf of the Offshore Marine Service Association, the International Association of Drilling Contractors and the American Waterways Operators in support of petition for rehearing en banc regarding availability of punitive damages for claims of unseaworthiness brought by Jones Act seamen and, upon the granting of the petition for rehearing en banc.

 Defeated class certification in lawsuit alleging that owners' property values were diminished by alleged emissions from a refinery and seeking $10 billion in damages.